 Mr. Simailak (interpretation): Thank you, Mr. Speaker.
-Good morning to my constituents in Baker Lake.
+Good morning to the residents of Baker Lake.
 I'm glad it's Friday.
-Hopefully, you'll have a good weekend.
+Hopefully you will have a relaxing weekend.

-(interpretation ends) I'm pleased to announce again that another young hunters' program has begun in Baker Lake.
-This is the second cohort, the first one was earlier this year that I spoke to.
-The Qamani'tuaq young hunters program is driven by the Baker Lake Hunters and Trappers Organization in partnership with Arctic Connexion, their management of the program.
-It is funded by the climate change and health adaptation program in climate change preparedness in the north until March 2025.
-It's a 10-weeklong program that goes on three times a year, fall, winter and spring.
+(interpretation ends) Mr. Speaker, I am pleased to announce again that another young hunters program has begun in Baker Lake.
+This is the second cohort; the first one was earlier this year that I spoke to.

+The Qamani'tuaq Young Hunters Program is driven by the Baker Lake Hunters and Trappers Organization in partnership with Arctic Connexion and their management of the program.
+It is funded by the Climate Change and Health Adaptation Program and Climate Change Preparedness in the North until March 2025.
+It's a 10-weeklong program that goes on three times a year, fall, winter, and spring.

 Mr. Speaker, this program wouldn't be able to succeed if we didn't have such talented instructors.
-There are two main instructors; John Etegoyok and Peter Tiktaalaaq.
-Occasionally, they do invite elders to share their wealth of knowledge with the youth.
+There are two main instructors, John Etegoyok and Peter Tiktaalaaq.
+Occasionally they do invite elders to share their wealth of knowledge with the youth.

 Mr. Speaker, the fishing and hunting they do depend on the season.
-Most days, they would be mostly hunting caribou.
-When they are not able to go out due to weather, they are in the community learning to make tools, and they have qamutik-making and cabin-building workshops.
+Most days they have been mostly hunting caribou.
+When they are not able to go out due to weather, they are in the community, learning to make tools, qamutik-making and cabin-building workshops.

 Mr. Speaker, I would like to quickly mention the names of the youth that are taking part.
-In group one, there are:
+In group 1, there are: